 - Yield: Serves 4 1x

-- 1 pound green beans (see note 1)
+- 1 pound green beans, rinsed, and dried (see note 1)

 - 1/2 cup safflower oil (canola or vegetable oil works too)

 - 1/4 teaspoon kosher salt